-Garth Brooks may prefer his low-placed pals, especially since singing about them has pulled in a ton of money, but he is really missing out.
+Garth Brooks has friends in low places, but he has reason to prefer his low-placed pals — singing about them has pulled in a ton of money!
+But he is really missing out.
 I have soooo many friends in high places!

 Most numerous of these are probably the osprey.
 Last year I counted 19 osprey nests on and around the stretch of Rt.
 89 that brings me to the Montezuma Wildlife Refuge, and that’s not counting the 6 that are perched atop the utility towers near the entrance on Rts 5&20.
 This year I counted 3 more, 2 at West Shore Trail and another right on the Erie Canal in Tyre.

 Osprey look like small eagles; it’s their size and the brown eyestripe that give them away.
 Ospreys chirp pleasantly, almost like a songbird, but if they are stressed they string them together in a woeful, whiny series.
 It’s enough to drive other osprey (and pesky photographers) far away!

 Osprey like to nest upon platforms, which is why utility towers located near a marsh, pond, or stream soon become prime osprey real estate.
 The nests are used and reused year after year, maybe or maybe not by the same osprey family but certainly by other osprey, who repair and improve them to their own liking.
 The nests can become pretty big real fast.

 Osprey eat fish, fish, and only fish.
 Which is why they are also called fish hawks.

 Great blue herons also number among my high-placed friends.
 No platform nests for them; the great blues prefer to build in the V formed by intersecting tree trunks and branches.

 Like ospreys’, herons’ nests are permanent structures, unless they blow down in a windstorm or if the host tree falls.